stffrdhrn/stffrdhrn.github.io/_posts/2023-04-25-or1k-fpu-port.md

    8:   15 00 00 00     l.nop 0x0
 ```

-So if the OpenRISC toolchain already has support for FPU instructions what does
+So if the OpenRISC toolchain already has support for FPU instructions what else
-it mean to add glibc support?
+needs to be done?
+When we add FPU support to glibc we are adding FPU support
+to the OpenRISC POSIX *runtime* and create a *toolchain* that can compile and link
+binaries to run on this runtime.

+### The Runtime

-Below we can see examples of two application runtimes one *Application A* runs
+Below we can see examples of two application runtimes, one *Application A* runs
 with software floating point, the other *Application B* run's with full hardware
 floating point.